07 Signs, symptoms and stages

 The changes in the brain may begin 20 years or more before a formal diagnosis, and the rate of progression of Alzheimer’s varies greatly.
-The abnormal proteins (plaques and tangles) build up in structures of the brain and usually spread throughout the brain in a predictable pattern.
-In the earliest stages, before symptoms can be detected with current tests, plaques and tangles begin to form in brain areas involved in learning & memory (image 2) and thinking & planning (image 3).
+The abnormal proteins (plaques and tangles) build-up in structures of the brain and usually spread throughout the brain in a predictable pattern.
+In the earliest stages, before dementia symptoms can be detected with current tests, plaques and tangles begin to form in brain areas involved in learning & memory (image 2) and thinking & planning (image 3).
 In the mild to moderate stages, plaques and tangles spread and begin to affect thinking and planning, (image 4), language & speech (image 5) and spatial awareness (image 6) which begin to interfere with everyday life.
 In the advanced stages of dementia (image 7), the cortex becomes significantly damaged and the brain reduces in size as the cells deteriorate.
 As the proteins spread to different brain structures, the different functions of those structures become affected.

 The seven-stage progression of Alzheimer’s